Entries Tagged as 'Social Commentary'

 36 Hours In Dubai (Friend Post)

 A buddy of mine wrote this very interesting and insightful email to a group of friends on his business trip to Dubai.
 Dubai often catches my interest in the News but until reading this I didn’t really understand what’s happening over there.
-The extreme wealth seems almost comical and US news reporting on [...]
+The extreme wealth seems almost comical and US news reporting on anything Arab [...]